Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Does NOVT’s liquid assets cover its short-term commitments?

-With current liabilities at US$109m, the company has been able to meet these obligations given the level of current assets of US$313m, with a current ratio of 2.89x.
-Usually, for Electronic companies, this is a suitable ratio since there is a bit of a cash buffer without leaving too much capital in a low-return environment.
+At the current liabilities level of US$104m, it seems that the business has been able to meet these obligations given the level of current assets of US$282m, with a current ratio of 2.7x.
+The current ratio is calculated by dividing current assets by current liabilities.
+For Electronic companies, this ratio is within a sensible range as there's enough of a cash buffer without holding too much capital in low return investments.

 NOVT’s high cash coverage means that, although its debt levels are high, the company is able to utilise its borrowings efficiently in order to generate cash flow.
 This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
-Keep in mind I haven’t considered other factors such as how NOVT has been performing in the past.
-I suggest you continue to research Novanta to get a better picture of the mid-cap by looking at:
+Keep in mind I haven't considered other factors such as how NOVT has been performing in the past.
+You should continue to research Novanta to get a more holistic view of the small-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for NOVT’s future growth?
 Take a look at our free research report of analyst consensus for NOVT’s outlook.

 - Valuation: What is NOVT worth today?
 Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether NOVT is currently mispriced by the market.

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.